 The best storytellers have always been able to make us feel as if they're speaking to each one of us individually.
 Can technology take that idea further?
 Using real-time data and cues like time of day, location and interests, we can already tailor and personalize ads in ways that make them more valuable and meaningful.
 Instead of creating messages aimed at audiences, consumer segments and personas, we can now simply talk to people the way they want to be talked to.
 How wonderfully old fashioned.

-Collaborative storytelling: The audience is part of the
+Collaborative storytelling: The audience is part of the show.

 It's an old maxim that ideas can come from anyone and anywhere, but the web has been great proof of it.
 Given the opportunity, people have consistently surprised us with their boundless creativity.
 In traditional media, audiences are passive spectators.
 They sit back and watch a story created by someone else.
 But on the web, we can harness their desire to co-create with us by building platforms that bring ideas to life which could never be accomplished alone.
 More and more, inspiring this kind of participation is going to be crucial for brands.

 By putting a piece of themselves into the work to create something meaningful,

 consumers forge deeper connections with brands.
 So it only makes sense that we

 should embrace them, encourage them and give them the tools to create alongside us.

 In other words, we build the sandbox – and they fill it with really amazing